 While Family has a lighter side on Fearless, it is by no means soft.
 The bewitchingly terrifying "Spanish Tide" is ostensibly a folk rocker, but don't expect James Taylor.
 A haunting harpsichord introduces the song, the acoustic guitars dissolve into melancholia, and Wetton's bass digs a trench for the rhythm to move through, complemented by Wetton's desperate vocal.
 By contrast, "Children," a pleasant ballad, is more optimistic, and Chapman shows unexpected gentleness in his delivery, but the halting rhythm undercuts the sweetness of the words.
 Family puts other so-called "progressive" rock bands to shame as well with Poli Palmer's "Crinkly Grin," a jazz instrumental led by Palmer's vibraphone.
 It doesn't go off into the wilderness like the classical workouts of, say, Emerson, Lake and (Carl) Palmer do; it lasts 65 seconds before fading out.
 You're left wanting more of it, not less.

 The culmination of Family's intense experimentation on Fearless comes in the two final tracks.
-"Blind" rushes out with plodding, slashing meld of guitars and bass while the drums swing from left to right.
+"Blind" rushes out with a plodding, slashing meld of guitars and bass while the drums swing from left to right.
 As the arrangement - if it can be called that - picks up steam, Chapman roars in, screeching out lyrics warning the blind and the deaf of all the pain and suffering they'd be witness to if they could see or hear.
 As the band continues its assault, Chapman offers a warning to those in power responsible for the world's ills that their time is going to come.
 The closing song, "Burning Bridges," presents a creeping guitar line with a slow Gothic overtone, and Chapman's voice eerily resembles that of Peter Gabriel as he sings of being taunted by spirits even as anonymous holy men exploit his faith in God.
 The song says as much about organized religion as all of Jethro Tull's morality-play songs put together.
 Small wonder that Tull leader Ian Anderson himself, like many others, considered Family criminally underrated.

 Fearless is a challenging and demanding work that lives up to its title; Family was not afraid to go where other bands dared not tread, even as the group remained true to its rhythm-and-blues roots.
 In short, it's a re-affirmation of everything rock and roll is meant to be.
 The sleeve was no less innovative; it featured computer-generated portraits of the band members along the edge of a page diagonally cut in serpentine fashion, with four layered and similarly cut pages visible underneath showing the pictures melding into a blur.
 (Of course, Castle Music was unable to replicate this with the CD edition.)
 The album not only peaked at number fourteen in the U.K., it even made a dent on the Billboard charts in the U.S. After the first Family LPs issued in America by United Artists, A Song For Me and Anyway, failed to chart, Fearless bubbled at the bottom of the Top Two Hundred album listings (peaking at number 177) and got radio airplay from intrigued DJs.
 Finally, Americans - albeit a handful of them - were beginning to listen.